kazunori279/CPU32/README.md

 ### Prerequisites
 * Terasic DE0/DEx or Altera FPGA development environment, including Altera Quartus II Web edition on Windows
+* (Alternatively, you could use ModelSim for simulation only purpose)
 * Experience of basic Altera FPGA development

 ### Build
 * Create a Quartus project for CPU32
-* Import files under /src folder.
+* Import files of /src and /conf folders.
 You may need to specify properties of .v files to "SystemVerilog"
 * "Start Analysis & Elaboration" for initial compilation
 * Use Pin Planner for pin assignment for CPU32.v inputs and outputs for LEDs, SWs and buttons
 * Start Compilation for full build.
 This may takes several minutes